-Topless Ariel Winter Tries To Hide Her Nipples In Artsy Nude Pic
+Topless Ariel Winter Tries To Hide Her Body In Artsy Nude Pic

 Less Is More

-During 2015 the teenage star was legally emancipated from her biological mother following claims of emotional and physical abuse.
-And 2016 seemed to have more cutbacks for the starlet as she underwent breast reduction surgery which she described, as an overwhelmingly positive experience.
-Her seemingly overnight explosion from a preteen to her teenage body left the young star a little bit shell-shocked.
-Having gone from a no butt, flat chested child star into a bigger butted, D cup, fuller figured teen.
+During 2015, the teenage star was legally emancipated from her biological mother following claims of emotional and physical abuse.
+And 2016 seemed to have more cutbacks for the starlet as she underwent breast reduction surgery, which she described as an overwhelmingly positive experience.
+Her seemingly overnight explosion from a preteen to her teenage body left the young star a little bit shell-shocked, having gone from a child star to a fuller-figured teen.

 “Growing up in the spotlight was quite possibly the worst for my self-esteem.
 I had a hard time finding confidence within myself.”

-The surgery help the sitcom star to overcome the physical effects of her unproportionately large breasts, not quite fitting her meager 5’1″ frame all that comfortably.
-Since claiming her independence Winter has truly become a body-positive icon for you girls struggling the same issues that she has had to deal with.
+The surgery helped the sitcom star to overcome the physical effects of her large breasts.
+Since claiming her independence, Winter has truly become a body-positive icon for young girls struggling with the same issues she has had to deal with.
 Being raised by her sister since 2012 and throughout most of her teenage years really seemed to help Ariel come to terms with her own body.

 I Got The Power

 Ariel has admitted that she has had a tough time trying to understand why she has received such harsh criticism from her 3.6 million social media followers regarding her choice of outfits.
-Whether dressing up for an awards show, or simply popping down to the grocery store to buy some food, the young star is constantly hounded by the paparazzi.
+Whether dressing up for an awards show or simply popping down to the grocery store to buy some food, the young star is constantly hounded by the paparazzi.
 Winter admitted that the negative headlines and criticisms did not help her, but despite the challenges, growing up around her Modern Family co-stars was a really amazing experience.

 “I’m doing the same things that everybody my age is doing…people are taking it and making it seem like I’m doing stuff that is crazy when really I’m just being me.
 I wish people would see that.”